bc-tools/for-latex/TeXfacto/README.md

 ### Optional `about.yaml` file for the source folder

-To change the default behavior of `TeXfactory` on the source folder, you can add an `about.yaml` file.
+To change the default behavior of `TeXfacto` on the source folder, you can add an `about.yaml` file.
 Let's give again the general structure of our source code.

 ~~~
 + src